Choosing the Best Floors for Families

 To mitigate the fear, parents can install rugs or carpet tiles which will mitigate the impact of falls.

-My design firm recommends hardwood floors in spaces used by children, as wall-to-wall carpets are sometimes toxic and are not cleaned as often as they should be – leaving children vulnerable to respiratory illnesses and triggers from dust mites, pet dander and other allergens.
+My design firm recommends solid hardwood floors in spaces used by children, as wall-to-wall carpets are sometimes toxic and are not cleaned as often as they should be – leaving children vulnerable to respiratory illnesses and triggers from dust mites, pet dander and other allergens.

 ALLERGENS & PETS